ryanlewis/ryanlewis.github.io/_posts/2016-07-27-umbraco-contour-and-flexible-load-balancing.md

 ---
-title: Umbraco Contour in Flexible Load Balanced environments
+title: Umbraco Contour 3 in Flexible Load Balanced environments
 layout: post
-summary: Have Umbraco Contour work correctly in modern Umbraco load-balanced environments
+summary: Have legacy Umbraco Contour installations work correctly in modern Umbraco load-balanced environments
 ---

 I didn't want to go a whole year without updating this site, so here's a little note on a problem that I resolved this morning.